 - While bed jumping is encouraged at Crane & Canopy, try not to jump on your pintuck bedding.

 Take care of stains as soon as possible, before they set in.
-If you can get to spills while they're still wet, it can come out more easily.
-Make sure that your cleaners are safe to use on fabrics.
+If you can get to spills while they're still wet, they can come out more easily.
+Test your cleaner prior to use to ensure it’s safe to use on fabrics.